We love hearing

 Where does Tarwi come from?

 The really interesting story is how we got there but starting with your question… Tarwi Beans are farmed by small producers in the north of Portugal, both as a source of income and a rotational crop to improve others, namely wine, wheat and a variety of vegetables.
-Given not a lot of people look for organic lupin beans, the network was nurtured from the ground up (pun intended!) as the visibility on our demand gives farmers the confidence to produce more.
+Given not a lot of people look for locally sourced lupin beans, the network was nurtured from the ground up (pun intended!) as the visibility on our demand gives farmers the confidence to produce more.
 The journey to these partners started with a lot of research that ultimately led to a Professor that is one of the leading lupin researchers in the world (true story!), who kindly opened his rolodex of lupin experts to us and set us on the road to the beans you know today.

 Why is your protein content lower than the seed itself?